 • What to do: Write a letter in which you talk about your dreams together, such as trips, achievements, and what you envision for your future.

-• How to present it: Put it in a pretty envelope and read it together on a special night.
+• How to present it: Keep it in a nice envelope and read it together on a special night.

-• Why it's special: It gives your partner a clear vision of your commitment and lasting love.
+• Why it's special: It gives your partner a clear view of your commitment and lasting love.

 4. “Memory Box”